-Happy hump day everyone!
 Have you ever had the chance to live abroad?
-My first semester junior year of college I lived in Luxembourg (very small country in Europe) and it was six of the most amazing months of my life.
+My first semester junior year of college I lived in Luxembourg (a very small but wealthy country in Europe) and it was six of the most amazing months of my life.

 During my time in Luxembourg I lived with a host family in a town called Bettembourg.
 Everyday I would take about a 40 minute train ride to my school (that was in a Chateau..no big deal…) in Differdange.
 I must say, sitting on the trains in Europe is a little more enjoyable than sitting in bumper to bumper traffic in Chicago for 2 hours to get to work everyday.
 I miss it!